bashup/scale-dsl/README.md

 * `$1, $2...` etc. from the enclosing function or script (no matter how deeply nested the blocks)
 * locals defined within that block
-* locals defined by the interpreter that called `dsl:` to run the block
+* locals defined by the interpreter that called `::block` to run the block
 * locals defined by the enclosing block
-* locals defined by the interpreter that called `dsl:` to run the enclosing block
+* locals defined by the interpreter that called `::block` to run the enclosing block
 * ...
-* locals defined by the command that called `dsl:` on the outermost block
+* locals defined by the command that called `::block` on the outermost block
 * locals defined outside the outermost block (e.g. the enclosing function, if any)
 * locals defined by the caller(s)
 * globals